Building a UK Weather Platform with SvelteKit — Developer’s Journey

 date: string;

-temperature: number; // mean temperature in °C
+temperature: number; // mean °C

 temperatureMin: number;